Chestnut thrush

 The chestnut thrush (Turdus rubrocanus) is a species of bird in the family Turdidae.
 It breeds in the western Himalayas and central/southwestern China; it winters in Eastern Himalaya and northern Southeast Asia.
 Its natural habitat is temperate forests.

+It is socially monogamous, but extra-pair partners are common.
+It exhibits sexual dichromatism, a form of sexual dimorphism in which males and females have different plumage colors.
+However, this difference is typically not noticeable to human observers.